SoftwareDefinedBuildings/BearLoc/bearloc/doc/install.rst

 Installation
 ============

-To setup a BearLoc system, you need to have a running BearLoc server, and user needs an mobile application that uses BearLoc mobile library to talk to BearLoc server.
-You can also build your own mobile BearLoc client using our server RESTful interface.
-This part talks about how to setup a server program on your own server, and how to setup Android programming environment to use our BearLoc library.
-Note that we have one server running 24/7 already, so you only need to know how to develop application with our mobile library in most cases.
+To setup a BearLoc system, you need to have a running BearLoc server, and a client talking to it.
+We implemented the Anderoid version of client library on top of which you can build your own Android applications.
+This part talks about how to setup a server, and how to setup Android programming environment to use our BearLoc Android library.

 Set Up Server